Year ending June 2025

-The International Visitor Survey (IVS) results provide national, state and territory results for the:
+The International Visitor Survey (IVS) results provide statistics on how international visitors travel within Australia.
+You can find national, state and territory results for the:

 • number of trips taken